Spectral theorem: Functional calculus

 That is to say, each space $H_{\lambda}$ in the direct integral is a (generalized) eigenspace for $f(A)$ with eigenvalue $f(\lambda)$.

-General self-adjoint operators
+Unbounded self-adjoint operators

 Many important linear operators which occur in analysis, such as differential operators, are unbounded.
 There is also a spectral theorem for self-adjoint operators that applies in these cases.
 To give an example, every constant-coefficient differential operator is unitarily equivalent to a multiplication operator.
 Indeed, the unitary operator that implements this equivalence is the Fourier transform; the multiplication operator is a type of Fourier multiplier.

 In general, spectral theorem for self-adjoint operators may take several equivalent forms.
 Notably, all of the formulations given in the previous section for bounded self-adjoint operators—the projection-valued measure version, the multiplication-operator version, and the direct-integral version—continue to hold for unbounded self-adjoint operators, with small technical modifications to deal with domain issues.
+Specifically, the only reason the multiplication operator $A$ on $L^2([0,1])$ is bounded, is due to the choice of domain $[0,1]$.
+The same operator on, e.g., $L^2(\mathbb{R})$ would be unbounded.

+The notion of "generalized eigenvectors" naturally extends to unbounded self-adjoint operators, as they are characterized as non-normalizable eigenvectors.
+Contrary to the case of almost eigenvectors, however, the eigenvalues can be real or complex and, even if they are real, do not necessarily belong to the spectrum.
+Though, for self-adjoint operators there always exist a real subset of "generalized eigenvalues" such that the corresponding set of eigenvectors is complete.